jaqusa/sistemaDeComentarios/README.md

 # sistemaDeComentarios

-built with Node, GraphQL, Apollo, Sequelize
+Built with Node, GraphQL, Apollo, Sequelize and use Sqlite how DB